Skip to cookie consent Skip to main content

 The CDC website has more information about adults at highest risk for severe RSV.
 The RSV vaccine reduces the risk of lower respiratory tract infections like pneumonia.
 If you have one of the above conditions, you are more likely to benefit from the vaccine.

-Healthy people ages 60 and older with none of those conditions listed may be less likely to benefit from this vaccine as they are at lower risk for severe RSV infection.
+Healthy people ages 60-74 with none of those conditions listed may be less likely to benefit from this vaccine as they are at lower risk for severe RSV infection.

 Side effects of the vaccine can include injection site pain, tiredness, muscle aches, and headache.
 More serious side effects are rare.
 See the CDC website for more information.